Raft Guide Training

 The cost of this course is $550 per person plus a 9.5% Arkansas River Access Fee ($602.25 TOTAL).
 Personal checks and credit cards are accepted.
 Contact Raft Masters to register for this course.
 Class size will be limited and early registration is suggested.
 Payment of $300.00 is due upon making your reservation.
-The remaining balance is due two weeks prior to the first day of class.
-Cancellations made more than 14 days in advance will be refunded the entire amount, less a $50.00 administrative fee.
-If you cancel within the two weeks there will be no refunds.
+The remaining balance is due 30 days prior to the first day of class.
+Cancellations made more than 31 days in advance will be refunded one half of the deposit.
+If you cancel within 30 days of training there will be no refunds.
 Enrollment is limited and on a “first come” basis. .

 ** By law, guides must have Basic First Aid and CPR.
 You are not required to have these for training, but they are required for certification, and by any future employer.
 For those who do not already have them, a First Aid and CPR course with a certified instructor will be held on an evening during the course.
 There is an additional charge for the instructor (usually about $40.00 per person, payable to the instructor).
 Please inquire when making your reservation.

 Raft Masters is located in Canon City, Colorado (about 45 miles southwest of Colorado Springs).
 We are directly across Hwy.
 50 from McDonald’s in Canon City.
 We do not offer guide training out of our Clear Creek office

 If you are interested in any of the positions available at Raft Masters, please fill out an APPLICATION and send a letter of interest including a summary of your qualifications to Will@raftmasters.com.
 Please include resume and copy of drivers license.
 We will contact you for a phone interview upon receipt of your application and letter.
 (We request letters of interest because they require some initiative on your part and help us weed out the “recreational” applicants from serious inquiries.)